 The 2nd Grade year is full of experiential learning with a focus on community.
 Teachers begin to work with students to hone their organizational skills.

-The highlight of 2nd Grade is Family Celebration, a longstanding Carlthorp School tradition.
+The highlight of 2nd grade is Family Celebration, a longstanding Carlthorp School tradition.
 Family Celebration is an extended international research and study program that gives students the opportunity to choose a relative to interview, after which they write and illustrate a “book” about their heritage.
 Students also dress a teddy bear in the traditional costume of their country of origin.
 Finally, after learning songs and dances from around the world, the children perform for their families, a celebration of the things that unite us as humans and an homage to the similarities and differences in our heritages.

 An experiential field trip to a senior living facility follows Family Celebration, solidifying the concepts they were taught throughout the project.
 Students have another opportunity to perform songs that they have learned as well as interact with members of another generation.
 Many of the students use the information they learned through their research projects as conversation starters with the senior residents.
 The field trip is followed up with a letter of gratitude to their new senior buddies drafted and finalized in writing class.